Calibration in Deep Learning: A Survey of the State-of-the-Art: Calibration Methods

 The goal of post-hoc calibration on a validation dataset is to learn a \textit{calibration map} (also known as the canonical calibration function of probability~\cite{vaicenavicius2019evaluating}) which transforms uncalibrated probabilities into calibrated ones.
 Many TS extensions aim to find a proper calibration map.

-Kull et al.~\cite{kull2019beyond} proposed \textit{Dirichlet calibration} which assumes probability distributions are parameterized Dirichlet distributions:
+Kull et al.~\citeyear{kull2019beyond} proposed \textit{Dirichlet calibration} which assumes probability distributions are parameterized Dirichlet distributions:

-where $\alpha^j=\{\alpha^j_1, \alpha^j_2,...,\alpha^j_k\}$ are Dirichlet parameters for $j$-th class.
+where $\alpha^j=\{\alpha^j_1, \alpha^j_2,...,\alpha^j_k\}$ are Dirichlet parameters for the $j$-th class among $k$ total classes.
 The proposed Dirichlet calibration map family coincides with the Beta calibration family~\cite{pmlr-v54-kull17a}.
 Besides, it provides uniqueness and interpretability as compared to generic canonical parametrization.

-~\cite{mozafari2018attended} suggested that TS has difficulties in finding optimal $\tau$ when the validation set has a limited number of samples.
+Mozafari et al.~\citeyear{mozafari2018attended} suggested that TS has difficulties in finding optimal $\tau$ when the validation set has a limited number of samples.
 They proposed \textit{attended temperature scaling (ATS)} to alleviate this issue by increasing the number of samples in validation set.
 The key idea is to gather samples from each class distribution.
 Let's assume $p(y|x)$ is the predicted probability.
-ATS first divides the validation set into $K$ subsets with $p(y=k|x), k \in [1, K]$, which allows to add more $y \neq k$ samples using the Bayeisan Theorem~\cite{jin2017introspective} as the selection criterion:
+ATS first divides the validation set into $K$ subsets with $p(y=k|x), k \in [1, K]$, which allows to add more $y \neq k$ samples using the Bayesian Theorem~\cite{jin2017introspective} as the selection criterion:

 It indicates that ATS selects the samples with $y\neq k$ which are more probable to belong to $p(x, y=k)$.

 \textit{Bin-wise TS (BTS)}~\cite{ji2019bin} was proposed to extend TS to multiple equal size bins by using the confidence interval-based binning method.
 Together with data augmentation, BTS showed superior performance as compared to TS. \textit{Local TS (LTS)}~\cite{ding2021local} extends TS to multi-label semantic segmentation and makes it adaptive to local image changes.
 A local scaling factor is learned for each pixel or voxel.